adamniedzwiedz/ds18b20-mongoose-os-lib/README.md

 ## Initialization

 First, define which pin is used for one wire communication `ds18b20_create(uint8_t pin)`.

 To read the scratchpad (read resolution or temperature) use `ds18b20_read_scratchpad(struct mgos_ds18b20* ds18b20, struct ds18b20_scratchpad* scratchpad)`

 To write scratchpad (set resolution) use `ds18b20_write_scratchpad(struct mgos_ds18b20* ds18b20, struct ds18b20_scratchpad scratchpad)`.

 At the end release the memory by calling `ds18b20_free(struct mgos_ds18b20* ds18b20)`

+To start conversion use `ds18b20_start_conversion(struct mgos_ds18b20* ds18b20, ds18b20_callback ds18b20_cb)` where the second argument is a callback method where the value will be passed it when conversion is done.

 _Note_
 The library supports only external supply and it is dedicated for modules.
 It does NOT support parasite-powered supply and alarm searches.